antonielbordin/restapi-swoole/README.md

 ## Contribution

 1. Fork the project.
-2. Crie uma branch para sua feature (`git checkout -b feature/nova-feature`).
+2. Create a branch for your feature (`git checkout -b feature/new-feature`).
-3. Commit suas alterações (`git commit -am 'Adiciona nova feature'`).
+3. Commit your changes (`git commit -am 'Adds new feature'`).
 4. Push to branch (`git push origin feature/new-feature`).
 5. Create a new Pull Request.